Luke-Skinner/Figurdle/DEPLOYMENT.md

 # Deployment Guide: Google Cloud + Vercel

 This guide covers deploying Figurdle with the API on Google Cloud Run and the frontend on Vercel.
+The project includes automated deployment pipelines and daily puzzle generation.

 ## Prerequisites